 As you might already know, cigarette smoke consists of several chemicals.
-Once these start settling on your gums and teeth, they can lead to all sorts of damage to the oral health.
-Even when your gums are slightly affected from the cigarette smoke, this can still cause some long term issues, which includes receding gums.
+Once these start settling on your gums and teeth, they can lead to all sorts of damage to oral health.
+Even when your gums are slightly affected by cigarette smoke, this can still cause some long-term issues, which include receding gums.
 These will expose your roots to the bacteria that infect them and cause gum disease.
-Without any doubt, if you don’t like expensive dental treatments, you should consider inform yourself about the part that smoking plays in causing damage to the teeth.
+Without any doubt, if you don’t like expensive dental treatments, you should consider informing yourself about the part that smoking plays in causing damage to the teeth.

 Smoking and Oral Cancer